The Amerisur QCA Corporate Governance Compliance Statement

 We would specifically like to explain the ways in which the Amerisur has sought to engage with shareholders to meet Principle 2, and that this has been a team effort involving several members of the Board.
 Recent examples of our commitment to shareholder engagement are:

-- Investors are actively encouraged to attend our AGM and all members of our Board were present at the 2018 AGM which they see as an important event in the annual calendar to meet and talk to shareholders.
+- Investors are actively encouraged to attend our AGM and all members of our Board were present at the 2019 AGM which they see as an important event in the annual calendar to meet and talk to shareholders

-- To further enfranchise investors, we have voluntarily been putting our Remuneration Report up for shareholder approval, and this was proposed again for the third successive year at the 2018 AGM
+- To further enfranchise investors, we have voluntarily been putting our Remuneration Report up for shareholder approval, and this was proposed again for the fourth successive year at the 2019 AGM

 Our business model has identified the key resources and relationships on which our business relies, and we feel the key points are outlined in our ‘Statement of Corporate Governance’ on this webpage here and on page 39 of our 2018 Annual Report which highlights the key internal and external relations that are important to the Company.
 Our key policies on our relations with communities, governments and stakeholders are also on this webpage, and outlined on page 45 of our Annual Report.

 Some examples of how we encourage and act upon feedback from stakeholders are:

 - Amerisur has retained the services of a shareholder engagement and proxy solicitation company to help engage with much more of our shareholder base and help court their views on a range of issues.
 Where shareholders desire meetings and discussions with Company representatives these are then arranged with the appropriate Board members.
 The Board’s commitment to ongoing interaction with shareholders will help maintain our progressive stance on governance matters, and investors’ feedback is most welcome in supporting this.